MVS-sysgen/sysgen/README.md

 - `-C` or `--CONTINUE` If sysgen fails for any reason a file (`.step`) is created prior to exit, this argument reads that file and continues building MVS/CE from where it left off.
 This superscedes the `--step` and `--substep` arguments.

+:warning: By default sysgen will remove the temp and backup folders.
+If you're doing development work you can use the `--keep-backup` and `--keep-temp` arguments to keep those folders after systen completes allowing you to restart sysgen at any point.

 ## Usernames/Passwords